crashtestbrandt/AIDD/TEMPLATES.md

 description: "Per-prompt unit of work or small developer action supporting a Story."
 title: "[Task] <Actionable verb + object>"
 labels: ["type: task"]
+about: "A per-prompt unit of work.
+Represents one or a few changes or tool runs that move a story forward.
+Multiple tasks roll into a story."
 assignees: []
 body:
   - type: input